 Handling Non-Numeric Values

 Excel’s VARA function allows you to calculate variance even with non-numeric values.
 It assigns values to logical and text data as follows:

 - TRUE is counted as 1.

 - FALSE equals 0.

 For instance, the formula for VARA function is =VARA(A1:A10).

-In this step-by-step guide, we’ve emphasized clarity and focused topics to help you master variance analysis in Excel.
 You now possess a clear understanding of variance, the functions available, and how to select the right one for your data type.
 Excel’s flexibility empowers you to analyze data with precision, whether it’s numeric or includes non-numeric values.